zkVerify/zkverify-docs/docs/architecture/08-VFlow/02-connect-a-wallet.md

 ## What’s Next?

 Once connected, you can interact with VFlow-based applications, sign transactions, and query data using the VFlow RPC endpoint.

-If you're a developer, head over to the [VFlow architecture section](../) to learn more about how the protocol works under the hood.